- Written by Dr.Mehmet Demircioglu

 Can I damage grafts while sleeping?

 Yes, grafts can be disturbed by strong rubbing, scraping, pressure, or direct trauma in the early days.
-But a light accidental touch does not automatically mean you have lost grafts.
+But a light accidental touch does not always mean you have lost grafts.

 The difference matters.
-Patients often wake up, see a hair on the pillow, and assume a graft has been destroyed.
-Very often, what they see is hair shaft, dried crust, or normal early shedding, not a lost follicular unit.
+A hair on the pillow can look frightening, but it is not always a destroyed graft.
+Very often, what you see is a hair shaft, dried crust, or normal early shedding, not a lost follicular unit.

-A truly lost graft in the early period may be associated with bleeding or a small tissue like piece, not just a hair.
-Even then, it is better to contact the clinic calmly than to scratch, pick, or inspect aggressively.
+A truly lost graft in the early period may be associated with bleeding or a small tissue-like piece, not just a hair.
+Even then, it is better to contact the clinic with a clear photo than to scratch, pick, or inspect aggressively.

-My article on lost grafts after hair transplant scabs explains this distinction in more detail.
-It is important because panic can make patients do the exact thing they should avoid, which is touching the recipient area too much.
+That distinction is part of lost grafts after hair transplant scabs.
+It matters because panic can make you do the exact thing you should avoid, which is touching the recipient area too much.

 During sleep, the main risk is not a single hair on the pillow.
 The main risk is friction, pressure, or scratching during the period when the grafted area should be left alone.